 But what is lost in this simplification of

 In this research project, we bring modern tools to study the older, richer concept of habit.
-Instead of seeing habits as atemporal learned correlations between stimulus and response, we investigate the implications of what happens when an agent performs the same motor-activity that it performed when it was in a similar situation in the past.
+Instead of seeing habits as atemporal learned correlations between stimulus and response, we investigate habits as patterns of behaviour that reinforce the mechanism(s) that produce those very patterns of behaviour.

 Our approach is at an intermediate "meso-" level, where instead of describing dynamics at a "micro"-level of neural-networks, or the "macro"-level of whole actions, we consider self-reinforcing, patterns of sensorimotor activity.
 By monitoring trajectories in sensorimotor space (see Figures 1 and 2), our innovated robot controller, the Iterant Deformable Sensorimotor Medium (IDSM) causes robots or virtual agents to repeat patterns of sensorimotor activity that it has previously experienced.